ehtishamoas/RobotaPsyche/midterm/README.md

 When mice are outside their home seeking food, they either choose to go after another piece of food nearby or back to their home.
 If cat is closer to mice home than a mouse, then that mouse runs away from cat while satying inside the room rather than seeking its home.

 Food can be placed by the user with a mouse click anywhere inside the room.
-Use can also follow instructions in the code to uncomment a call to the function which automatically spawns food at a random location inside room after certain time.
+User can also follow instructions in the code to uncomment a call to the function which automatically spawns food at a random location inside room after certain time.
 If no food is present in the room, mice do not leave their home.

 If mice house population becomes very high (150), very young and very old mice starts dying out of suffocation.